Last updated on November 25, 2020 at 12:58

 - Fibrin formation

-Haemostatic drugs affect haemostasis by interfering with step 2, 3 or by increasing the rate of fibrinolysis.
+Haemostatic drugs affect haemostasis by interfering with step 2, 3 or by decreasing the rate of fibrinolysis.
 This topic will only cover drugs that interfere with platelet function and fibrin formation.

 There are two pathways that lead to the formation of fibrin: the intrinsic pathway and the extrinsic pathway.
 Both end in the same pathway, the common pathway.